parroty/excoveralls/README.md

 ### Notes
 - If meck library is being used, it shows some warnings during execution.
     - https://github.com/eproxus/meck/pull/17
-- When Erlang clashes at "mix coveralls", executing "mix test" in advance might avoid the error.
+- In case Erlang clashes at `mix coveralls`, executing `mix test` in advance might avoid the error.

 ### Todo
 - It depends on curl command for posting JSON.
 Replace it with Elixir library.